CZ-NIC/fred-docs/EPPReference/CommandStructure/Update/UpdateContact.rst

 * ``<contact:id>`` **(1)** – the contact handle as :term:`fredcom:objIDType`.
 * ``<contact:chg>`` **(0..1)** – comprises the new values of contact attributes
   that will be changed by this update.
-Omitted properties will remain unchanged.
+Omitted attributes will remain unchanged.

    * ``<contact:postalInfo>`` **(0..1)** – change contact's postal information:
       * ``<contact:name>`` **(0..1)** – personal name as :term:`contact:postalLineType`,